dfrnt-com/gatsby-mdx-remote/README.md

 The object field separator is `.`, for traversing the object hierarchy.
 Normal local MDX files are not affected by the plugin, but there needs to be at least one MDX file for the frontmatter fields to be loaded correctly.

+Check the troubleshooting section for more information about the required local MDX files for proper MDX typings.

 Example configuration options below:

 ```javascript